 As far as the movement, it’s the same Xi caliber from the Zürich Weltzeit but now with the new NOMOS swing system which consists of an all-new in-house made regulating assortment including the escape wheel, pallets, pallet fork, banking pins, impulse jewel, impulse roller, balance wheel, balance and balance staff.
 It’s worth noting that the balance spring/hairspring (is made in Germany by a NOMOS partner).
 The upgraded movement, currently only available in the blue Worldtimer, is called caliber DUW 5201.

-NOMOS Caliber 5201 beats at a frequency of 4Hz (28,800 vph), has 26 jewels, and a power reserve of 42-hours.
+NOMOS Caliber 5201 beats at a frequency of 4Hz (28,800 vph), has 26 jewels, and a power reserve of 42 hours.
 It features a Glashütte three-quarter plate, Glashütte stop work, bi-directional winding rotor, Incabloc shock protection, NOMOS swing system with tempered blue balance spring, six-position adjustment, tempered blue screws, rhodium-plated movement surfaces with Glashütte ribbing and NOMOS perlage, ratchet and duplex wheel with Glashütte sunburst decoration.

 The Functionality

-To set the hours, minutes, and seconds for the home time, you pull the crown out turn the crown clockwise or counterclockwise to set the 24-hour indication at 3 o’clock will, representing the home time, as well as the minutes and small seconds.
+To set the hours, minutes, and seconds for the home time, you pull the crown out and turn the crown clockwise or counterclockwise to set the 24-hour indication at 3 o’clock will, representing the home time, as well as the minutes and small seconds.
 Then, all you have to do is push the button on the case flank at 2 o’clock to advance the main central hour hand (in 1-hour jumps), based on the city/time zone you want by aligning the city in the 24-time zone ring with the arrow at 12 o’clock.
 So if you change time zones, you don’t even have to take the watch off.

 The Details

-The Zurich Worldtimer NOMOS Glashütte true blue is 30 meters water-resistant and comes with a Horween Genuine Shell Cordovan black strap with 20 mm lug width.
+The Zurich Worldtimer NOMOS Glashütte true blue is 30 meters water-resistant and comes with a Horween Genuine Shell Cordovan black strap with a 20 mm lug width.
 The case is 39.9 mm in diameter by 10.85 mm thick.
 The front sapphire crystal is slightly domed, with a flat crystal on the back.
 (Ref.
 807) The retail price is $6,100.

 Verdict